 The first Dogtail menu in London launched last year, so you can now enjoy a few tipples alongside your four-legged friend and they won’t feel left out.
 Treat your dog to a G&T Ginger Tails which is a mix of fresh ginger and tonic, or for more sophisticated canines, a Bubbly Bow Wow: a dog-friendly Prosecco mixed with liquidised blueberries.
 The bar’s ideal location opposite picturesque Green Park means you can enjoy a post-drink stroll too.

-Soho members club The Court are introducing a new series of monthly charity lunches, with profits going towards the Wild at Heart Foundation, an organisation funding animal welfare projects all over the world.
-Bring your dog along and they can enjoy Pawsecco, Dog Beer and personalised dog biscuits, while you tuck into cured salmon, caviar and miso aubergine with kale & wild garlic.
-The first Dog Day Lunch takes place on 19 May.
+After their first event proved successful, Soho members club The Court will be holding another Dog Days Brunch, with profits going towards the Wild at Heart Foundation, an organisation funding animal welfare projects all over the world.
+Bring your dog along and they can enjoy Pawsecco, Dog Beer and personalised dog biscuits, while you tuck into dishes like Walforf salad, artichoke gnocchi and pork fillet.
+The next brunch takes place on 29 June.

 Head to Bellanger, the traditional French brasserie in the heart of Islington, with your pooch in tow.
 Whilst you’re enjoying the fine food or a pot of fresh coffee, your furry friend can munch on Bellanger’s own dog biscuits and wag tails with the regulars.